Counseling Programs at the ISU-Meridian Health Science Center

 The department began offering the Ph.D. in Counselor Education and Counseling in Boise fall semester 2008.

 Master of Counseling (M.Coun.)

-The Mental Health Counseling major leading to a Master of Counseling (M.Coun.) degree requires six semesters of course work as well as summer session classes.
+The Clinical Mental Health Counseling major leading to a Master of Counseling (M.Coun.) degree requires six semesters of course work as well as summer session classes.
 Counseling courses offered at the ISU-Meridian Health Science Center are generally held on Monday, Tuesday and Wednesday in the late afternoon and evening (approximately 5-10 p.m.).

 A new cohort of approximately ten students is admitted each fall semester.
 The application deadline is February 15.
 If the deadline has passed and you are still interested in applying, please contact the Department.
 Applicants are required to take either the GRE or the MAT prior to applying.* January 1 is the latest advisable time to take either test to ensure official scores arrive by the application deadline.
-In addition, there are two applications, one for the Department of Counseling and one for the Graduate School.
+In addition, there are two

 Students who complete the Master of Counseling degree have a minimum of 1,000 hours of supervised experience and are eligible to apply to take the examination for the Idaho Board of Professional Counselors and the National Board of Certified Counselors.

 The Doctor of Philosophy (Ph.D.) in Counselor Education and Counseling prepares graduates to serve as faculty members in counselor education programs, doctoral level counselors, counselor supervisors in various settings, leaders in higher education and counseling organizations, and scholars.

 A minimum of three years of full-time study are required for this program.
 Doctoral students contribute in all aspects of the Master of Counseling program, including teaching, supervising, mentoring, and assessing master's students.